PTSD: National Center for PTSD

 How to use CPT Coach

 You should only use CPT Coach if you are in treatment with a therapist trained in Cognitive Processing Therapy.
 This form of therapy is available at many VA/DoD and other mental health clinics.
 When you begin treatment, talk with your therapist about using this mobile app.
-It is available for iPhone, iPod Touch, iPad tablet mobile devices (Android coming soon).
+It is available for iPhone, iPod Touch, iPad tablet mobile devices.
+(The Android version is in production.)

 There is more information for providers and clinicians about the app on the Professional section of this website.
 CPT Coach may make it easier for you and your provider to follow the published CPT treatment manual.
 The features CPT Coach includes may also increase the likelihood that you complete homework, and as a result, improve your treatment outcomes.